-A completed log of the 18 Plains storm chasing days I logged this spring is on this page.
+A completed log of the 18 Plains storm photography days I logged this spring is on this page

 May 29: Weak storms in the STL metro

 I spent the afternoon covering storms across the St. Louis metro that were uncooperative in terms of photogenic lightning or other phenomena, an ongoing theme that has plagued my 2019 storm season.